stabilaprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

     }

 - `owner_address`: The owner of the current account.
-- `url`: The website url of the witness.
+- `url`: The website url of the executive.

 ## AssetIssueContract